 HOW TO APPLY

-The deadline for pre-applications to the RRRC for the FY2021 CDBG funding for public facilities and housing projects is June 23, 2021, with the RRRC’s Community Development Committee reviewing pre-applications on or about August 18, 2021.
+The deadline for pre-applications to the RRRC for the remaining $91,025 of the FY2021 CDBG allocation for public facilities and housing projects is December 21, 2021, with the RRRC’s Community Development Committee reviewing pre-applications on February 16, 2022.
 Economic development applications are accepted at any time.
 Applicants should apply for CDBG the year PRIOR to the year the project will be implemented.

 Please review the requirements and considerations document for specific details all potential applicants should know:

 Pre-Application documents for Public Facilities and Housing projects:

 Current Program Distribution Statement (program’s guidelines) including scoring and ranking criteria can be found here:

 The Community Development Block Grant Program (CDBG) provides funding for public facilities, housing, and economic development projects in Region IV, which includes Grand Forks, Nelson, Pembina and Walsh counties.
 Each year, the RRRC allocates approximately $205,000 in CDBG funds to projects in Region IV.